Arun152k/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 ### Note:
-* The collected tweets/data is publicly available and have been tweeted by public twitter handles.
+* The collected tweets/data is publicly available and have been tweeted by public twitter handles (atleast at the time of data collection).
 These tweets/data were collected and uploaded only for strict academic purposes.
 * We have used the terms republican and democratic as synonyms for users who tend to be politically oriented towards the republican and democratic party respectively.
 * The aim of this project was not to predict the results of the elections, but to analyse the tweets and its meta data related to The United States Elections 2020.
+* We have used only "Filter_by_hashtags.py" to collect the data.
+We have uploaded "Filter_by_locations.py" and "Filter_by_users.py" as additional reference.